Subscribe to my free travel newsletter!Send me an e-mail message at

 United Airlines (since its merger with Continental) and some other airlines in the USA and abroad (notably including Virgin Atlantic) use the SHARES system.
 Shares was built and run by EDS, which was acquired by Hewlett-Packard in 2008.
 SHARES doesn't have travel agency subscribers, only airline users, and isn't considered a CRS or regulated as one.
 But in many other respects SHARES resembles a CRS, and it has interfaces to all four major CRS's.
 In 2009, HP was reported to be developing a new system derived from SHARES to be called "Jetstream" and eventually to be used by American Airlines.
 After American Airlines files for bankruptcy protection from its creditors in 2012, there were conflicting reports about whether or how the Jetstream project and the relationship between American and HP would be continued.

 United Airlines was one of the original users of Galileo (Apollo).
 At one time United announced it would be migrating to Amadeus for compatibility with Lufthansa and other Star Alliance members hosted in Amadeus, but in 2009 TheBeat.travel reported that the migration plan had been indefinitely suspended.
 Later, as part of its merger with Continental (which was already using SHARES), United migrated from Apollo to SHARES in March 2012.

 All of the big four CRS's, and EDS/HP's SHARES hosting system, were built on IBM's Transaction Processing Facility (TFP) platform.
 Ongoing efforts to migrate them off TFP and mainframe platforms have proven extremely difficult, slow, and expensive.

 Amadeus is the only one of the four major CRS's based in the European Union rather than the USA.
-Even airlines that outsource the storage of their own master PNRs to Amadeus, however, typically have agents who use Sabre, Galileo, and Worldspan.
-All of the major USA-based CRSs have substantial market share in the EU, as does Amadeus ion the USA.
+But Amadeus customers are not limited to European or other non-US based airlines or travel agencies.
+All Southwest Airlines reservations are hosted in Amadeus, for example.
+And even airlines that outsource the storage of their own master PNRs to Amadeus typically have agents who use Sabre, Galileo, and Worldspan.
+All of the major USA-based CRSs have substantial travel agency and airline market share in the EU, as does Amadeus in the USA.